m-wojnar/reinforced-lib/docs/source/getting_started.rst

         loggers_sources=['n_successful', 'alpha', ('action', SourceType.METRIC)]
     )

-In this case remember to provide a list of loggers that is the same length as a list of sources.
+In this case remember to provide a list of loggers that is the same length as a list of sources, because given loggers will be used to log values for consecutive sources.

 Saving experiments